deepwavedigital/gr-wavelearner/README.md

                             quickly.

 &nbsp;
-## How to Build and Install gr-wavelearner
+## How to Build and Install gr-wavelearner on Ubuntu
 1. Install Dependencies listed above (no seriously, make sure they are installed)
    - Make sure you can import gnuradio and tensorrt from the same python environment in which you are installing gr-wavelearner